Package 'slca'

 control

-the control values used during the estimation process.
+the control settings used during the estimation process.

-This returned object can be further processed using the param functions to extract the estimated parameters or their respective standard errors.
-Additionally, the regress function enables logistic regression analysis using three-step approach to evaluate the effect of external variables on latent class variables.
+The returned object can be further processed using the param function to extract the estimated parameters or their standard errors.
+The regress function allows for logistic regression analysis using a three-step approach to evaluate the effects of external variables on latent class variables.
+Additionally, several other methods are available, including predict.slcafit, reorder.slcafit, gof, and others.

 See Also